webgpu-tools/wesl-spec/ConditionalTranslation.md

    * function call statements
    * const assertion statements

+3. A new *compound global declaration* syntax node is introduced.
+It consists of a list of global declarations surrounded by curly brackets (`{ }`) and optionally preceded by *translate-time attributes*.

 ## `@if` attribute family

 The `@if`, `@elif` and `@else` *translate-time attributes* are introduced.
 The decorated node is only kept if the branch is truthy.

 A syntax node may at most have a single `@if`, `@elif` or `@else` attribute.